alexbt/sample-spring-boot-zookeeper-embedded/README.md

 }
 ```

-To make sure that the ApplicationListener is triggered through Spring-boot, I defined it in
+To wire the ApplicationListener is triggered, it is defined in
 > META-INF/spring.factories:

 ```